×

 When we asked expats and global nomads about the quality of medical care in Jamaica, they replied:

 "Healthcare services in Jamaica are provided by both public and private institutions.
 The public healthcare system is funded by the government and is available to all Jamaican citizens and permanent residents.
 The quality of public healthcare varies depending on the region, but generally it is considered to be of a good standard.
 Foreign residents are able to access the public healthcare system, however, they may be required to pay a fee.
 Expats in Jamaica can use the public healthcare system, however, they may need to pay for certain services.
-In addition, many expats opt to purchase private health insurance to cover any additional costs," wrote one digital nomad living in Jamaica.
+In addition, many expats opt to purchase private health insurance to cover any additional costs," explained one expat living in Jamaica.

 What are the pros and cons of living in Jamaica?

 "Expats and digital nomads often appreciate the laid-back atmosphere and friendly people of Jamaica.
 They also enjoy the beautiful beaches, lush rainforests, and vibrant culture.
 Many expats and digital nomads find the cost of living in Jamaica to be quite affordable.
 On the other hand, some expats and digital nomads may find the lack of reliable internet access and infrastructure to be a challenge.
-Additionally, the high crime rate in some areas of Jamaica can be a deterrent for some expats and digital nomads," said one foreigner in Jamaica.
+Additionally, the high crime rate in some areas of Jamaica can be a deterrent for some expats and digital nomads," said one digital nomad in Jamaica.

 View More Answers